CRAlpha/react-native-wkwebview/README.md

 **Deployment Target >= iOS 8.0 is required** *(which is React Native's current minimum deployment target anyway).*

-For React Native >= 0.57, please use version 2.x; For React Native < 0.57, please use version 1.x.
+For React Native >= 0.57, please use version 2.x; for React Native < 0.57, please use version 1.x.

 ### Install